Connectedness principle for $3$-folds in characteristic $p>5$: Proof of the main statement

+Since $f$ is a birational morphism, the MMP terminates with a minimal model $X_N$ on which $-E_{X_N}$ is nef over $S$, and no prime component of its support can dominate $S$.
+Suppose $C$ is a curve in a fiber over $s$.
+Then $C\cdot E_{Y_N} \leq 0$, that is, $C$ is either contained in $\Supp(E_{X_N})$ or completely disjoint from it.
+Thus each fiber is entirely contained in $\Supp(E_{X_N})$ or completely disjoint from it.
+In particular, $\Supp(E_{X_N})$ is connected in the neighborhood of every fiber of $X_N \rar S$.
+As the MMP $X \drar X_N$ preserves the connected components of $E$, this concludes the proof. \end{proof}

-We recall the birational version of the three-dimensional Shokurov--Koll\'{a}r connectedness principle, due to Nakamura and Tanaka \cite{NT20}*{Theorem 2.15}.
-While the statement of \cite{NT20}*{Theorem 2.15} only refers to threefolds, the connectedness principle clearly holds for surfaces: it suffices to take the product with $\pr 1.$ to reduce to the threefold case.
+We recall the birational version of the three-dimensional Shokurov--Koll\'{a}r connectedness principle, which is due to Nakamura and Tanaka {in the case of a perfect field of positive characteristic} \cite{NT20}*{Theorem 2.15}.